N-Wouda/ALNS/paper/paper.md

 - A full-featured ALNS implementation.
   This implementation supports user-defined callbacks whenever a new solution is found, including when that new solution is a new global best, which could be used to support additional intensification methods.
-  Furthermore, it can be supplied with arbitrary user-defined destroy and repair operators.
+  Furthermore, it can be supplied with arbitrary user-defined destroy and repair operators that are tailored to the user's problem domain.
 - Multiple acceptance criteria in `alns.accept`.
-  These include standard ones as hill-climbing and simulated annealing, but we also offer, for example, record-to-record travel and the great deluge criteria [@Dueck:1993].
+  These include standard ones like hill-climbing and simulated annealing, and several variants of record-to-record travel and the great deluge criteria [@Dueck:1993].
 - Several operator selection schemes in `alns.select`.
   These include the original (segmented) roulette wheel mechanism of @Ropke_Pisinger:2006, but we also provide an upper confidence bound bandit algorithm based on TODO.
 - Various stopping criteria in `alns.stop` based on maximum run-times or iterations.